 Some sales of merchandise and certain types of vehicles, aircraft, and undocumented vessels may qualify for an exemption from a district's sales or use tax.
 Please see publication 44, District Taxes, (Sales and Use Taxes) for more information.

 Generally, if you are not engaged in business in a special tax district and you ship by common carrier into the district, your customer is liable for the district use tax.
 As a courtesy to your customer, you may choose to collect the district use tax from them.
 If you do, it should be shown on the customer's invoice and you must report it on Schedule A of your return and pay it to us.

 Sales to aircraft common carriers; fixed-price contracts

 The information in this publication may not apply to your sales to aircraft common carriers or sales involving fixed-price contracts.
-For help, please visit the CDTFA's website at www.cdtfa.ca.gov or contact the Customer Service Center by calling 1-800-400-7115 (TTY:711).
+For help, please visit the CDTFA's website at www.cdtfa.ca.gov or contact the Customer Service Center by calling 1-800-400-7115 (CRS:711).

 - 34 Motor Vehicle Dealers

 - 46 Leasing Tangible Personal Property